yaya2devops/bachelor-guide/docs/pfe.md

 - Satisfy the univeristy administration documents.
 - Start or continue working on [your end of study project](learntex?id=action-required).

-Considering the papers you have to validate with college.You should be more aware of these after [your summer intern](intern.md).
+Considering the papers you have to validate with college.
+You should be more aware of these after [your summer intern](intern.md).

 Let me kindly re-step the process in a better way.

-Deposit an amount to the postal service and save the receipt.<br>
+- Deposit an amount to the postal service and save the receipt.<br>
-Take an agreement from your administration and others to company.
+- Take an agreement from your administration and others to company.

 **What To Expect:**
 - The head of deparment¹ will assign you a mentor² from university side.